 Nirbhaya case: Delhi court defers hanging of 4 death row convicts till further order

+"Despite stiff resistance from the victim's side, I am of the opinion that any condemned convict must not meet his Creator with a grievance in his bosom that the courts of the country have not acted fairly in granting him an opportunity to exhaust his legal remedies," the judge said "As a cumulative effect of the discussion, I am of the opinion that the death sentence cannot be executed pending the disposal of the mercy petition of the convict.
+It is hereby directed that the execution of death warrants against all the convicts, scheduled for March 3 at 6 AM, is deferred till further orders," the judge added.

-The court passed the order on Pawan's plea seeking to stay the execution as he has filed a mercy petition before the President on Monday.
+The court passed the order on Pawan's plea seeking to stay the execution as he has filed a mercy petition before the President on Monday While it was reserving the order on Pawan's fresh plea to stay the death warrant for Tuesday morning, the court rapped the convict's lawyer for acting so late in filing the curative and mercy pleas.

+Pawan's curative plea was rejected by the Supreme Court earlier in the day The trial court had earlier in the day dismissed Pawan's and co-accused Akshay Kumar Singh's applications for staying their death warrants.

+However, Pawan's lawyer, A P Singh, said he has filed a mercy plea and execution ought to be stayed.
+The court, thereafter, asked him to come post lunch to argue his case In the post-lunch hearing, the court pulled up Singh saying, "You are playing with fire, you should be cautious" and added "one wrong move by anybody, and you know the consequences".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)